cyberark/conjur/design/proposals/load_policy/load_policy_validation.md

 #### Sequence Diagrams - additional info
 1. Policy validation entry point:
-As described in the diagram the validation will be triggered as the final new stage of the current logic (read below), which will call to a new command class `ValidatePolicyConstraints` with tne input of the policy entities records (see example in the end the of the diagram) from the user body request.
+As described in the diagram the validation will be triggered as the final new stage of the current logic (read below), which will call to a new command class `ValidatePolicyConstraints` with the input of the policy entities records (see example in the end the of the diagram) from the user body request.

 Load policy current logic -